 Common properties are defined in the base "Resource" Redfish Schema.
-For OData Schema Representations, this is in Resource_v1.xml and for JSON Schema Representations, this is in Resource.v1_0_0.json.
+For OData Schema representations, this is in Resource\v1.xml.
+For JSON Schema representations, this is in Resource.v1 0 0.json.
+For OpenAPI representations, this is in Resource.v1 0 0.yaml.